ke2ek/Algorithm/practice/Algorithmic-Problem-Solving-Strategies/31_MinimumSpanningTree/README.md

 - It is a `greedy algorithm` in graph theory as in each step it **adds the next lowest-weight edge** that will not form a cycle to the minimum Spanning Tree.
     - First, sort every edges by weight ascending.
     - Second, add sorted edges one by one to the current MST, where an edge to be added should not form any cycle.
-    - Third, keep adding edges Until there are all vertices in the MST.
+    - Third, keep adding edges until there are all vertices in the MST.
 - How to know if a new edge forms a cycle.
     - [Disjoint Set](https://en.wikipedia.org/wiki/Disjoint-set_data_structure)
     - If two vertices of an edge to be added are already included in the same set, abandon the edge.